How to tell the quality of a gloss kitchen

 Foil, PVC, or vinyl wrapped gloss kitchen doors

 A thin layer of paper mixed with resin (foil) or plastic (vinyl/PVC), wrapped around an MDF base.
-These are the lowest quality type of gloss kitchen doors and are characterised by an unreflective, bobbly/orange peel like finish.
+These are the lowest-quality type of gloss kitchen doors.

-The majority of gloss kitchens sold by the high street chains and trade-only suppliers are this type.
+Many of the gloss kitchens sold by places like Howdens, Wren, and Magnet are this type.

 Acrylic doors

-Hi Gloss Acrylic doors are another type of high quality gloss kitchen.
+Hi Gloss Acrylic doors are another type of gloss kitchen.
+These are good-quality.
 They come in two forms: either solid acrylic, eg. Parapan, or acrylic faced (a thin layer of acrylic, bonded onto an MDF base).
-Acrylic gloss doors are characterised by a smooth, highly reflective, mirror like finish.
+A smooth, highly reflective, mirror-like finish characterises acrylic gloss doors.

 The main benefit of gloss acrylic doors is they are hard wearing.
 Therefore, if you think the kitchen is going to take a lot of wear and tear, acrylic could be a good option.

-Hi Gloss Acrylic kitchens do however have some disadvantages.
-Firstly, if you look closely, you can see where the door has been edged on all 4 sides.
+Hi Gloss Acrylic kitchens do however have some disadvantages though.
+Firstly, you can see where the door has been edged on all sides.
 Secondly, they cannot be repaired.
 So, if you scratch or chip an acrylic gloss door, it cannot be repaired like a lacquered gloss door can.
-Thirdly, with acrylic doors, it is not uncommon for customers to find noticeable shading differences between doors once their kitchen has been fitted.
+Thirdly, customers often find noticable shading differences between acrylic doors after their kitchen has been fitted.
 Also, if you do need to replace an acrylic door several years down the line, the new door will almost certainly be a different shade to the original ones.

 Hi Gloss painted and lacquered kitchen doors

-This type of door is also high quality.
+This type of door is also good-quality.
 They are made by applying several coats of high quality lacquer/paint to an MDF base.
 Like acrylic doors, these also have a smooth, highly reflective, mirror like finish.

 This type of door has several advantages over acrylic gloss doors.
 Firstly, it doesn’t have any visible edges.
-Secondly, unlike acrylic gloss doors, if they get scratched, they can be repaired.
+Secondly, they don’t get scratched like acrylic gloss doors, and if they do, they can be repaired.
 Thirdly, unlike acrylic doors, there’s virtually no risk of shading differences.

 Painted and lacquered gloss doors do have one disadvantage though and that is durability.
 Unfortunately, there’s a risk that a painted and lacquered gloss door could chip on the edge.
 However, as mentioned previously, a chip on a lacquered door can always be repaired.
 Also, chipping is only really a problem with fully lacquered doors.
 If you buy a lacquered door with a pvc edge, the risk of it chipping is very low.